pstolarz/librasp/README.md

     `dtoverlay=w1-gpio,pullup=on`

-   NOTE: The configuration is not required when using `w1-gpio-cl` driver instead of `w1-gpio`.
+   NOTE: This step is not required when using `w1-gpio-cl` driver instead of `w1-gpio`.

    https://github.com/pstolarz/w1-gpio-cl